google/mtail/docs/Deploying.md

 ## Writing the programme

 Read the [Programming Guide](Programming-Guide.md) for instructions on how to write an `mtail` program.

+### Reloading programmes

+`mtail` does not automatically reload programmes after it starts up.
+To ask `mtail` to scan for and reload programmes from the supplied `--progs` directory, send it a `SIGHUP` signal on UNIX-like systems.

 ## Getting the Metrics Out